Coverfox.com

 Petrol prices do not directly affect motor insurance.
 However, it has some effect on insurance indirectly.
 You might wonder how.
 Well, higher petrol costs leads to less personal travel, people tend to cut using private vehicles for non-essential tasks because of the rising price in petrol.
 Lower travel = lower chances of accidents = lower claim rates.
 Another such effect includes people opting for EVs and other powertrain options like diesel and CNGs based vehicles.
 This directly affects insurance rates as IDV changes on the vehicle’s prices.
 However, petrol prices do not affect third-party insurance as fuel prices are not a factor determining insurance premium.

-Frequently Asked Questions
+Frequently Asked Questions on Petrol Price in India

 • Q. What is a petrol pump?

-• Q. Will petrol prices drop in 2025?
+• Q. Who determines petrol prices in India?

-• Q. Who determines petrol prices in the country?
+• Q. Will petrol prices rise further in 2026?

 Show more